hoangduytran/blender-manual/manual/editors/nla/sidebar.rst

 .. _bpy.types.AnimData.action_influence:

 Influence
-   Amount the active Action contributes to the result of the NLA stack.
+   How much the action contributes to the result of the NLA stack.

 Strip
 =====

-.. _bpy.types.NlaStrip.name:

 Name
-   Name of the track which the strip currently belongs to.
+   Name of the strip.

 .. _bpy.types.NlaStrip.mute:

-Mute
+Mute (checkbox)
-   Toggles NLA strip evaluation, the strip outline will be dashed.
+   When unchecked, the strip will no longer contribute to the animation.
+   It's shown with a dotted outline to indicate this.

 Active Strip